kokopuffz/hotwire-ping/RECIPE.md

   <img src="https://cdn.discordapp.com/attachments/919468128432455700/983963292374540288/aad.PNG" alt="controller" width="400">

   The timestamp below the current count, is the time of response.
-This time is generated from Rails helper.
+It is generated from Rails helper.
 It also contains the random color changer, which changes the color of every increment.
 The speed of color will change depending on the latency.

   <img src="https://cdn.discordapp.com/attachments/919468128432455700/983968215631814666/aae.PNG" alt="helper" width="300">